95north/node-portfolio-frontend/README.md

 ## TO DO
-    left off:   var bitmap = fs.readFileSync(pic);  --- converting Buffer to png if possible... check that fs. & binary on backend actually render expected image types.
+    left off:   var bitmap = fs.readFileSync(pic);  --- converting Buffer to png if possible...

+    Try playing in Mongo shell and investing what is saved. check that fs. & binary on backend actually render expected image types.
 Are imports working?
 Need to bundle them in terminal?
     Is imageBin.bin  Base64?
+    Look into
+        browserify-fs  (installed),
+        Jimp ,
+        GridFS ??
+        Blob to base64, using built-in FileReader :   https://javascript.info/blob

     DONE pending testing- Send images from backend through API call  - DONE - they are string format.
     TvScreen - refactor images to display multidimenstional array props.